Physician Associate, M.M.S Program Policies and Procedures

 A3.08b - Procedures for Care and Treatment after Exposure Policy

-A3.08c - Financial Responsibility Post-exposure to Infectious or Environmental Hazard Treatment and Care Policy
+A3.08c - Financial Responsibility Post-Exposure to Infectious or Environmental Hazard Treatment and Care Policy

 Financial responsibility for care and treatment post-exposure to an infection or environmental hazard is the student’s responsibility.